Manual PMS install on Proxmox¶

 There are two ways to install Proxmox.

-- Download the Proxmox ISO from their site and install that (recommended)
+- Download the Proxmox ISO from the Proxmox website and install it directly (recommended)

-- Install Debian first, then put Proxmox on top of that
+- Install Debian first, then install Proxmox on top of it

 Danger

-Proxmox make a full installation guide available on their site.
-There is a guide on the Proxmox website for the official method of creating a USB install key.
+Proxmox provides a full installation guide on its website, including the official method for creating a USB install key.

-During the installation process you'll be prompted to create users, set timezones and such.
+During installation, you will be prompted to create users, set your timezone, and configure basic system settings.
 This guide resumes once you have rebooted into a working Proxmox system.

 First steps¶